 You do not want the soil to dry out as it may damage the seeds irreversibly.

-For me, this happens when the cover for one reason or another fails to protect the soil from drying out.
-Especially when pots are placed on a heated surface.
+For me, this happens when the cover, for one reason or another, fails to protect the soil from drying out, especially when pots are placed on a heated surface.

 Solution: Check pots daily and make sure that cover is in place (and not knocked off by a nosy Ragdoll).

-Other reasons affecting germination rate of seeds
+Other factors affecting the germination rate of seeds

 9. Storing seeds incorrectly